 When you're already in a position that leaves you unable to work, trying to get your Social Security benefits on your own can lead to additional stress for you and your family.
 Although there are certain laws that entitle you to these benefits when you are dealing with particular mental or physical conditions, this does not mean that Social Security is easy to deal with.
 In fact, because of the complex legal procedures involved with applying for benefits, approximately 65% of claims are rejected on the first attempt.

-Call our Southeast Iowa Social Security Disability attorney today at (319) 219-2800 if you would like help with your application or appeal.
+Call our Southeast Iowa Social Security Disability attorney today if you would like help with your application or appeal.

 There are many different physical and mental disabilities that are covered under Social Security Disability.
 It is important to understand not only the criteria of eligibility but the type of proof and evidence which will be required by Social Security to gain benefits.
 Typically, SSDI (Social Security Disability Insurance) benefits are given to people who have worked at least 5 out of the past 10 years and have an impairment that keeps them from working and is expected to last for a year or more.

-A few examples of disabilities which are covered include:
+A few examples of disabilities that are covered include: